-The purpose of the Organic RDD-project ShelterFish is to develop new methods for treatment of some of the primary health problems in organic trout production.
-The goal is to create a more cost effective production that at the same time focuses on better animal welfare and reduced environmental impact.
+The purpose of the Organic RDD-project ShelterFish was to develop new methods for treatment of some of the primary health problems in organic trout production.
+The goal was to create a more cost effective production that at the same time focuses on better animal welfare and reduced environmental impact.

 The reduction of the parasite Costia and RMS together with a general improvement of welfare and water quality will result in a more robust trout production.

 ShelterFish wanted to help increase the credibility of organic trout production in accordance with the organic principles of a balance between environment, ethics and economics.
 The knowledge gained in the project can contribute to raise the standard in organic trout production, so that the methods more than meet the applicable rules for organic aquaculture.

 In ShelterFish, the researchers have evaluated the fish welfare in response to providing artificial shelters for the fish.
 Rainbow trout were exposed to two types of submerged shelters: Full screens or partial semi screens.
 The welfare was assessed and compared to a control group (without shelters) by evaluating growth and condition, extent of external lesions, and also the neuroendocrine responses to acute and repeated stress.

 A separate study of potential effects of early exposure to shelters on the juvenile performance later in the life cycle showed that shelter-grown fish performed less competitive compared to non-shelter-grown fish in challenging conditions favoring competition (low stocking density plus restricted feeding).
 However, this effect was clearly mitigated when letting shelter-grown fish to acclimate to non-shelter conditions before the competition tests.